microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 `SharedTree`'s merge semantics define which outcome will be picked, and ensure that Alice and Bob get the same outcome.

-## Why/When Should You Care?
+## When Should You Care?

-Developers that use `SharedTree` should be able to be productive without constantly worrying about merge semantics.
+Developers should be able to use `SharedTree` productively without constantly worrying about merge semantics.
 There are, however, situations that warrant an awareness and understanding of merge semantics.
-Those are commonly:

--   The need to understand the experience that end-users will face given the host application's usage of `SharedTree`'s editing capabilities.
+### Defining The End-User Experience

+Application authors sometimes need understand the relationship between their application's usage of `SharedTree`, and the resulting end-user experience when users make concurrent changes given.
--   The need to determine how to use `SharedTree`'s editing capabilities to achieve a desired end-user experience, and whether that experience is achievable in the first place.
+This enables them to determine how to use `SharedTree`'s editing capabilities to achieve a desired end-user experience, and whether that experience is achievable in the first place.

--   The need to select a data model (i.e., how a document is structured) for an application so that the application's invariants are upheld by `SharedTree`'s merge semantics.
+### Maintaining Application Invariants

+An application author may wish to ensure that some invariants are upheld in the application's document.
+While most of those invariants are typically ensured by the document's schema, some of them may depend on `SharedTree`'s merge semantics.

 For example, consider an application whose data model includes two arrays, with the invariant that the length of one array is expected to always be the same as the length of the other array.